scrapper/perobs/README.md

 accesses, you must manually mark the instance as modified by calling Object::mark_as_modified().
 If that is forgotten, the change will reside in memory but might not be persisted into the database.

+### Use of proxy objects

+Your code should never deal with the persistent objects directly.
+The PEROBS API takes care that you will always get a proxy object.
+The only exception to this rule is the code in the instance methods.
+By design, this code operates on the real object.
+The only caveat here is the use of self().
+If you pass the result of self() to another object you will leak a PEROBS::ObjectBase derived object into your data structures.
+PEROBS will watch for this and will throw an exception when it detects such objects.
+Just remember to use myself() instead of self() if you want to pass a reference to the current persistent object to another object.

 ## Installation